 On the downside, some experts warn that introducing an infant to an electric brush too early in life means they never develop the motor skills needed to brush manually.

-As a parent, you might be concerned about the abrasiveness of a powered brush on your child’s tooth enamel and gums.
+As a parent, you might be concerned about the abrasiveness of a powered brush on your child's tooth enamel and gums.
 This is certainly not something to worry about, though.
 Because it requires less pressure to be exerted for a proper clean, powered brushing can actually be less harmful to soft tissue than manual brushing.
-If your child has a history of sensitive gums, a brush with soft silicone bristles like the FOREO ISSA range could be worth a try.
+If your child has a history of sensitive gums, a brush with soft bristles like the Brush-Baby could be worth a try.

 Benefits of electric and manual brushes